Simon-K-Schaefer/ManifoldX/README.md

 Software was tested for Ubuntu 20 LTS and newer versions.

 ## Dependencies
-#requires FoldX and a valid FoldX licence as well as :
+#requires FoldX and a valid FoldX licence:
 https://foldxsuite.crg.eu/

+Although ManifoldX is compatible with FoldX 5.1, we recommend FoldX Version 5.0 instead afer initial evaluation of the predictive capabilities of FoldX 5.1 for complex structures.

 #requires pdb-tools
 http://www.bonvinlab.org/pdb-tools/